 - All Inclusive

-This morning, we depart from London aboard a flight via Madrid to Guatemala City.
+This morning, we depart from London aboard a flight via Dallas to Guatemala City.
 Upon landing, we transfer to our hotel in Antigua and enjoy dinner together as a group, where we have the chance to get to know each other better.